SCHOOL PROGRAMS

 Virtual Tours

-We are not able to accept new virtual tour reservations between January-March 2023.
+We are not able to accept new virtual tour reservations for the remainder of the 2022-23 school year.
 All current reservations will be honored.
-Please check back in April 2023 for more updated booking information.
+Please check back in September 2024 for more updated booking information.

 Virtual Tours bring the museum to you!
 A SAM Educator will guide students through close looking, discussion, movement, and sketching connected with high resolution images of objects from SAM’s global collection.
 Each tour is 30-60 minutes and can be implemented in a fully remote setting, or in a classroom with a projector.
 Scheduling is flexible.
 Grades K-12, 10-30 youth per tour.
 Free for public schools, $100 for private schools.